In this section, we’ll show you how to display the WooCommerce reports on the frontend.

 Once you’re using the wp-admin of the dashboard site, go to Pages and create a new page by clicking Add New.

-To display the WooCommerce sales reports on the front-end dashboard, enter the page title, and then use the following shortcode in the page content.
+To display WooCommerce sales reports in the frontend dashboard, enter the page title and use the following shortcode in the page content.

-After entering the reports page URL, click Preview to edit the page on the frontend.
+After that, click Preview to edit the page in the frontend.

 3- EDIT THE THEME SETTINGS TEMPORARILY